IPC-2221 / IPC-2152 Compliant

 Aspect RatioBoard thickness / drill size6:1 to 12:1

 Key Insight: Current flows through the copper plating on the via barrel, not through the center.
-A larger via has more plating surface area, hence higher current capacity.
+A larger via has more plating surface area and therefore higher current capacity.

 Single Via Current Capacity